Welcome to today's edition of the Rush 24-7 podcast.

 It was not just one incident.

-Were the bad guys, and of course, the left started using these events to advance their whole gun control agenda.
+There were a whole bunch of them where the bad guys, and of course, the left started using these events to advance their whole gun control agenda.

-Look at all the weapons of bad guys.
+Look at all the weapons.

-We gotta have gun control.
+We've got to have gun control.

-No matter what gun control law you pass, these kind of bad guys, if they want weapons like that are going to be able to find them.
+No matter what gun control law you pass, these kind of bad guys, if they want weapons like that, are going to be able to find them.

 So that began the rethinking of how the cops should be armed.

-It was actually real world of it.
+It was actually real world.

 It was not a desire to militarize police departments.